GoogleChrome/web.dev/content/accessible/keyboard-access/index.md

   </iframe>
 </div>

-The code for those two examples is compared below:
+The code for these two examples is compared below:

 <table>
   <thead>